chanwit/ekz/docs/cmd/ekz_get.md

 ## ekz get

-Get properties of an EKS-D cluster.
+Get properties of an EKS-D cluster

 ### Synopsis